Contextual Bandits with Cross-learning

-\ARTICLEAUTHORS{ \AUTHOR{Santiago Balseiro} \AFF{Columbia Business School, Columbia University, New York, NY, \EMAIL{srb2155@columbia.edu}} \AUTHOR{Negin Golrezaei} \AFF{Sloan School of Management, Massachusetts Institute of Technology, Cambridge, MA, \EMAIL{golrezae@mit.edu}} \AUTHOR{Mohammad Mahdian, Vahab Mirrokni, and Jon Schneider} \AFF{Google Research, New York, NY, \EMAIL{\{mahdian, mirrokni, jschnei\}@google.com}} }
+\ARTICLEAUTHORS{ \AUTHOR{Santiago Balseiro} \AFF{Columbia Business School, Columbia University, New York, NY, \EMAIL{srb2155@columbia.edu}} \AUTHOR{Negin Golrezaei} \AFF{Sloan School of Management, Massachusetts Institute of Technology, Cambridge, MA, \EMAIL{golrezae@mit.edu}} \AUTHOR{Mohammad Mahdian, Vahab Mirrokni, and Jon Schneider} \AFF{Google Research, New York, NY, \EMAIL{{mahdian, mirrokni, jschnei}@google.com}} }

 \ABSTRACT{ In the classical contextual bandits problem, in each round $t$, a learner observes some context $c$, chooses some action $i$ to perform, and receives some reward $r_{i,t}(c)$.
-We consider the variant of this problem where in addition to receiving the reward $r_{i,t}(c)$, the learner also learns the values of $r_{i,t}(c')$ for all other contexts $c'$; i.e., the rewards that would have been achieved by performing that action under different contexts.
+We consider the variant of this problem where in addition to receiving the reward $r_{i,t}(c)$, the learner also learns the values of $r_{i,t}(c')$ for some other contexts $c'$ in set $\mathcal{O}_i(c)$; i.e., the rewards that would have been achieved by performing that action under different contexts $c'\in \mathcal{O}_i(c)$.
 This variant arises in several strategic settings, such as learning how to bid in non-truthful repeated auctions, which has gained a lot of attention lately as many platforms have switched to running first-price auctions.
 We call this problem the contextual bandits problem with cross-learning.
-The best algorithms for the classical contextual bandits problem achieve $\tilde{O}(\sqrt{CKT})$ regret against all stationary policies, where $C$ is the number of contexts, $K$ the number of actions, and $T$ the number of rounds.
-We demonstrate algorithms for the contextual bandits problem with cross-learning that remove the dependence on $C$ and achieve regret $\tilde{O}(\sqrt{KT})$.
-We simulate our algorithms on real auction data from an ad exchange running first-price auctions and show that they outperform traditional contextual bandit algorithms. }
+The best algorithms for the classical contextual bandits problem achieve $\tilde{O}(\sqrt{CKT})$ regret against all stationary policies, where $C$ is the number of contexts, $K$ the number of actions, and $T$ the number of rounds. {We design and analyze new algorithms for the contextual bandits problem with cross-learning and show that their regret has better dependence on the number of contexts.
+Under \emph{complete cross-learning} where the rewards for all contexts are learned when choosing an action, i.e., set $\mathcal{O}_i(c)$ contains all contexts, we show that our algorithms achieve regret $\tilde{O}(\sqrt{KT})$, removing the dependence on $C$.
+For any other cases, i.e., under \emph{partial cross-learning} where $|\mathcal{O}_i(c)|< C$ for some context-action pair of $(i,c)$, the regret bounds depend on how the sets $\mathcal O_i(c)$ impact the degree to which cross-learning between contexts is possible.} We simulate our algorithms on real auction data from an ad exchange running first-price auctions and show that they outperform traditional contextual bandit algorithms. }